grill-lab/TaskMAD/README.md

  * agent configuration files placed in `TaskMAD/docker_deployment/core_files`
  * topics list JSON file available at URL defined by `recipe_url` parameter
  * other conversation data available at URL defined by `data_url` parameter
- * a copy of the `WozStudy` repo has been cloned into the same directory as the `TaskMAD` repo (i.e. there should be a parent directory containing both repos, `WoZStudy` shouldn't be cloned inside `TaskMAD`!)
+ * a copy of the `WozStudy` repo has been cloned into the same directory as the `TaskMAD` repo (i.e. there should be a parent directory containing both repos, `TaskMAD-WoZ-Interface` shouldn't be cloned inside `TaskMAD`!)

 To build the set of TaskMAD images: